shubhamDev73/3D/README.md

 - **ui.py** : implements the UI used for the 3D modelling sub-system.
 - **main.py** : starting point for running the 3D modelling sub-system.
 - **model.js** : the exported 3D model used in `webgl.html`.
 - **webgl.html** : HTML page used to render the 3D model using WebGL library.
+This is currently the only file used in the rendering sub-system.

 ## TO DO

+1. 3D modelling sub-system
    - Implement rotation transformation.
    - Correctly use the u, v, n vectors used in projection matrix.
-- Implement visible surface detection algorithms to clip models and dislay only those parts which are in front.
+   - Implement visible surface detection algorithms to clip models and display only those parts which are in front.
-- Improve the UI to incorporate model transformation, model editing and render options.
+   - Improve the UI to incorporate model properties, model transformation and model editing options.
+   - Add lights and export them in correct format.
+   - Implement rendering algorithm.
+2. Rendering sub-system
    - Separate code files for vertex and fragment shaders.
+   - Support for multiple objects.
+   - Implement lighting and shadow.